 Glaswegians delivering a very gut-wrenching type of noise punk - whatever that genre means.
 The band’s name is discomfortingly accurate and they take no hostages in terms of songwriting and live performances.

 Inadvertently watched them live late last year in what became a direct entry to my top 10 gigs of 2016.
 Their blend of jazz and funk is absolutely hypnotic and the way they make it sound so current and observant of the sounds of London is really captivating.
 Their first album Black Focus pleased both the experimental nerds and the jazz purists, and the vinyl is already on second or even third press.
+They may have been banned from the US but I’m happy to catch them live on this side of the pond anytime I can.

 She was #27 onBandcamp’s 2016 top 40, which was how I found her.
 Comparisons to the also emerging female rapper Noname are inevitable, especially on her 2016 debut “Eden”, but Ivy Sole has a style of her own, more evident on her new release, East, released this February.
 I actually see her more of a female version of Oddissee.
 Soulful, positive and clever music.